How to File Form 433-A

 List the make, model, and model year information for each vehicle you own along with mileage, loan balance, lender, purchase date, and the amount of your monthly payment.
-Vehicles include all types of cars, trucks, vans, RVs, trailers, motorcycles, and boats whether they are purchased or leased.
+Vehicles include all types of cars, trucks, vans, recreational vehicles, trailers, motorcycles, and boats, whether they are purchased or leased.

 List all your personal assets including furniture, artwork, and jewelry.